 1. Click on the More button next to the address bar in Chrome.

-2. Choose More Tools, then Extensions.
+2. Choose Extensions > Manage Extensions.

 3. Look through the list of installed extensions.
-If you see any, you don’t use, click Remove next to them.
+If you see any you don’t use, click Remove next to them.

 Tip: